For any questions regarding our positions, please contact Dr. Erin Elizabeth Smith at erin@sundresspublications.com.

 Qualifications include:

-To apply, please send a resume and a brief cover letter detailing your interest in the position to Erin Elizabeth Smith at erin@sundresspublications.com Applications are due by May 10, 2024.
+To apply, please send a resume, contact information for two references, and a cover letter detailing your interest in the position to the Executive Director, Erin Elizabeth Smith at erin@sundresspublications.com.
+Applications are due April 20, 2026.

 Editorial Intern, Sundress Publications

-The editorial internship position will run from July 1 to December 31, 2024.
-The editorial intern’s responsibilities may include writing press releases, composing blog posts and promotional emails, proofreading manuscripts, assembling press kits, collating editorial data, research, managing spreadsheets, and more.
-The intern may also be responsible for writing copy, conducting interviews with Sundress authors, reviewing newly released books, and promoting our catalog of titles.
+The editorial internship position will run from July 1st, 2026, to January 1st, 2027.
+The editorial intern’s responsibilities may include writing press releases, conducting interviews with Sundress authors, reviewing newly released books, composing blog posts and promotional emails, including promoting our catalogue of titles, proofreading manuscripts, assembling press kits, writing copy, collating editorial data, research, and managing spreadsheets.

 Applicants with social media experience or who would like to gain social media experience should make a note in their cover letter.
 Social media responsibilities include scheduling and posting promotional materials on our social media channels, maintaining our newsletter, and promoting our various open reading periods, workshops, readings, and catalog of titles.
 This will also include creating promotional graphics, digital flyers, logos, and social media images.